Vladimir Anzulović: Coaching career

 On 7 November 2019, Anzulović replaced Simon Petrov as the head coach of the Slovenian team Krka.
 On 17 March 2021, Krka parted ways with him.

 On 23 October 2021, Zadar hired Anzulović as their new head coach.
+Team won 2nd place of Croatian Championship and reached the finals.
 He left after one season.

 In July 2022, Anzulović was hired as the head coach of Úrvalsdeild karla club Tindastóll.
-He left the team in January 2023, with the team in 7th place with 6 wins in 12 games.
+He left the team in January 2023 due to financial problems.

+In March 2023, Anzulović was named head coach of Dinamo of the Croatian Leaguereaching playoffs first time in club's history.

+In May 2023 he was named as consultant and assistant coach of BC Zhejiang Golden Bulls of the Chinese Basketball Association -CBA.
+Season 2023-2024 they finished in 3rd place with score of 41-11.
+In the season 2024-2025 club won 9th place with score of 30-16.

 Personal life

 His older brother Dražen is also a basketball coach.